developer-kumamoto/if-menu/readme.txt

 == Screenshots ==

 1. Enable visibility rules for Menu Items
+2. Example of visibility rules

 == Changelog ==

+= 0.6.2 =
+*Release Date - 8 August 2017*

+* Fix - Backwards compatibility with PHP < 5.4

 = 0.6.1 =
 *Release Date - 7 August 2017*

 * Improvement - Change labels & texts for easier use
+* Improvement - Better compatibility with latest versions of WordPress
 * Improvement - Better compatibility with translation plugins
 * Fix - Detection for conflict with other plugins